muratk3n/thirdwave/en/tweets/2019/week29.md

 ---

-*Crashed*

-"During the height of the crisis in 2008–2009, the West was, frankly, neglectful of Eastern Europe, despite the fact that talk of NATO expansion had led to a war with Russia in Georgia only weeks before the outbreak of the crisis in August 2008.
-In 2009, significantly, it was veterans of the George H. W. Bush administration who were warning that Eastern and Western Europe were once more at risk of dividing.
-Then, in 2013, the EU sleepwalked into confrontation with Putin ​over Ukraine.
-And all of this at a moment when the Obama administration was pushing TPP, seen in Beijing as aggressive containment, and Japan and China were confronting each other over rocky islands in the East China Sea.

-No doubt the Trump administration is unpredictable, but it was on Obama’s watch, with Hillary Clinton as secretary of state, that relations with Russia and China escalated to this degree".

-*2019-7-13 10:22:0*

----

 Finally finished reading the awesomeness that was Crashed.
 What a great piece of work.
 Will probably reread it soon.

 *2019-7-13 10:21:1*